Houthis: History

 Houthi spokesperson Mohamed Abdel Salam stated that his group had spotted messages between the UAE and Saleh three months before his death.
 He told Al-Jazeera that there was communication between Saleh, UAE and a number of other countries such as Russia and Jordan through encrypted messages.
 The alliance between Saleh and the Houthi broke down in late 2017, with armed clashes occurring in Sanaa from 28 November.

 Saleh declared the split in a televised statement on 2 December, calling on his supporters to take back the country and expressed openness to a dialogue with the Saudi-led coalition.
 On 4 December 2017, Saleh's house in Sanaa was assaulted by fighters of the Houthi movement, according to residents.
 Saleh was killed by the Houthis on the same day.

 In January 2021, the United States designated the Houthis a terrorist organization, creating fears of an aid shortage in Yemen, but this stance was reversed a month later after Joe Biden became president.
 On 17 January 2022, Houthi missile and drone attacks on UAE industrial targets set fuel trucks on fire and killed three foreign workers.
 This was the first specific attack to which the Houthi admitted, and the first to result in deaths.
 A response led by Saudi Arabia included a 21 January air strike on a detention centre in Yemen, resulting in at least 70 deaths.

 Following the outbreak of the Gaza war, the Houthis began to fire missiles at Israel and to attack ships off Yemen's coast in the Red Sea, which they say is in solidarity with the Palestinians and aiming to facilitate entry of humanitarian aid into the Gaza Strip.
 On 31 October Houthi forces launched ballistic missiles at Israel, which were shot down by Israel's Arrow missile defense system.
 Israeli officials claimed that this was the first ever combat to occur in space.
 In order to end the attacks in the Red Sea, the Houthis demanded a ceasefire in Gaza and an end to Israel's blockade of the Gaza Strip.
-In January 2024, the United States and the United Kingdom conducted airstrikes against multiple Houthi targets in Yemen.
+In January 2024, the United States and the United Kingdom conducted airstrikes against multiple Houthi targets in Yemen, and the United States designated the Houthi as a Specially Designated Global Terrorist (SDGT).

+In February 2026, the Houthis announced that they had resumed attacks on ships in response to the recent US and Israeli airstrikes on Iran.

+On 28 March 2026 during the 2026 Iran war, a Houthi missile was launched from Yemen toward Beersheba in Southern Israel after its leader gave a speech.
+Hours later they confirmed launching a second missile.